 Anyone interested should contact the Verger, Christine Ward-Campbell; email@example.com

 The work is complete!
 The three faces have been painted and gilded, and the gleaming hands re-attached; the clock mechanism has been overhauled and the clock re-started.
-Once again we can enjoy the services of our community time-keeper and its hourly chimes.
-There will be a formal ceremony during the Beer Festival Fun Day on Saturday, October 6th, at which Bishop Helen-Ann will dedicate the renovations.
-More precise information will be made available about that in due course.
-Our heartfelt thanks go out to the whole community for their generous response to our appeal.
+Once again we are enjoying the services of our community time-keeper and its hourly chimes.
+During the Beer Festival Family Fun Day at 2.00pm on Saturday, October 6th, Bishop Helen-Ann led a short service at which the renovations were dedicated.
+Our heartfelt thanks go out to the whole community for their generous response to our appeal – and we now have the most beautiful clock faces in all North Yorkshire!!

 The work has covered restoration of the three faces – blue background with gold-leafing on the numerals and hands, as well as overhaul and renovation, where needed, of the clock mechanism.